 Adis Drug Reviews

 The Adis Drug Review program provides readers with the most important and clinically relevant information on the properties of new and established drugs, across all therapeutic areas.
 Adis Drug Reviews are single-agent, narrative reviews, written by the scientific editorial staff of Springer Nature using a tried and tested, meticulous approach, and then independently peer reviewed by international experts.
-These peer reviewers are clearly identified on the final published article for our Drug Evaluations and Q&As, a degree of transparency that serves to underline the trusted reputation of this long-running program.
+These peer reviewers are clearly identified on the final published article for our Drug Evaluations, Q&As and Biosimilar Briefs, a degree of transparency that serves to underline the trusted reputation of this long-running program.
 For more information on our article types and processes, please read below:

 Adis Drug Evaluations

 Adis Drug Evaluations provide a definitive review of the important pharmacological properties, clinical efficacy and tolerability of an agent.
 They critically evaluate the most important data on new or established agents and define their clinical potential or most appropriate place in therapy.